 How does the credit work?

-The small business Employee Retention Credit lets employers take a 50% credit up to $10,000 of an employee’s qualifying wage.
-Again, the maximum credit amount is $5,000 per employee for all calendar quarters.
+The small business Employee Retention Credit lets employers take a 70% credit up to $10,000 of an employee’s qualifying wages per quarter.
+Again, the maximum credit amount per employee per quarter is $7,000.

 The credit reduces your employer Social Security tax liability.
 If your credit winds up being more than your Social Security tax liability, you will get a refund from the IRS.

-How do I claim the Employee Retention Credit?
+How do I claim the Employee Retention Tax Credit?

 There is no Employee Retention Credit application.
 Instead, employers can claim the Employee Retention Credit on their federal employment tax returns.
 In most cases, this means claiming the credits on Form 941, Employer’s Quarterly Federal Tax Return.